 Tips for Finding a Jewish Funeral Home in Edison, NJ

 Planning a Jewish funeral requires the services of a funeral home that understands the culture and traditions of your family.
 Not only do you need help with the logistics of the preparation and burial.
-But, you also need the support of a team who can incorporate the small details that coincide with the Jewish customs.
+But, you also need the support of a team that can incorporate the small details that coincide with the Jewish customs.
 If you are preparing for a Jewish funeral in Edison, NJ, then we encourage you to contact our team.

 At Mount Sinai Memorial Chapels, we have firsthand experience with the Jewish culture.
 We are here to offer the support that you need while you are grieving the loss of someone that you love.
 You are always invited to call our funeral home if you have questions about the services that are available.